Jack Phillips (wireless operator): Legacy

 There are memorials to Phillips in Nightingale Cemetery, Farncombe and in the Phillips Memorial Cloister, part of the Phillips Memorial Ground, which lies to the north of the Church of St Peter & St Paul, Godalming.
 The cloister was designed by architect Hugh Thackeray Turner while the gardens inside and around it was designed by horticulturist Gertrude Jekyll.
-In 2012, marking the 100th anniversary of the sinking, the Cloister and grounds were renovated.A Wetherspoons Pub in the historic high-street of Godalming is named in memory after Phillips, Called "The Jack Phillips".
+In 2012, marking the 100th anniversary of the sinking, the Cloister and grounds were renovated.
+A Wetherspoons pub on Godalming high street is named "The Jack Phillips" in his honour.

+In 1915, in Battery Park in New York City, a granite cenotaph was erected decorated with a carved swag of seashells and foliage and inscribed with the names of wireless operators who "lost their lives at sea while performing their duties."
+Phillips' name was the first carved, with others added soon after.
+Willa Cather wrote about the commemoration: "This monument is one of the most attractive and most friendly commemorative works in New York... these men died in storm and terror, but their names are brought together here and abide in a pleasant place with cheerful companionship."

 On 11 April 2017, on what would have been his 130th birthday, the Godalming Town Council unveiled a blue plaque at Phillips' birthplace.